 HOPPING THE GYRE TO THE JOURNEY BACK HOME

 Arriving as dinner plated sized hatchlings, they have grown rapidly during their stay in the Azores.
 These 10-15 year old sub-adults are now about 2.5 ft long and will grow very slowly for the rest of their lives.
 They instinctually find the North Atlantic Gyre again and follow it all the way back across the Atlantic to the Eastern seaboard of the United States.
 They find a spot that provides adequate food and forage until they are approximately 30 years old!

 HATCHING & EMERGENCE

 The eggs will hatch under the sand after about 60 days.
 The hatchling has an egg tooth that rips the eggshell open.
-The uncurl their shell and it hardens as it dries.
-After approximately 3 days of hatching, the hatchlings will emerge from the nest chamber through about a foot of sand.
+They uncurl their shell and it hardens as it dries.
+After approximately 3 days of hatching within the egg chamber, the hatchlings will emerge from the nest chamber through about a foot of sand.
 A drop in temperature will prompt their emergence.
-Reptiles are cold-blooded and cannot manage their body temperature internally, so they come make their way to the sea when the sun is not heating up the beaches; usually after sunset.
+Reptiles are cold-blooded and cannot manage their body temperature internally, so they can make their way to the sea when the sun is not heating up the beaches; usually after sunset.

 NORTH ATLANTIC GYRE

 The Gulf Stream provides shelter in the sargassum weed that floats in it and there are plenty of small organisms that the hatchling can feed on.
 They will rest for a time and float north in the current.
 When they are rested, they will swim with the current and cross the Atlantic.
 Their destination is an isolated island chain off of the coast of Portugal called the Azores, and it could take them up to a year to get there!